By Samson Weinberg

 By value, ocean vessels carry 53% and 38% of U.S. imports and exports, respectively.
 In 2018, the U.S. imported $325.3 million worth of electric vehicles — the 10th most across the globe.
 Driving electric might mean you don’t have to pay for gas anymore, but that cost-saving advantage comes at a price.
 Electric vehicles, generally speaking, still tend to be a bit more expensive than traditional cars.
 For reference, the most commonly searched vehicle price range is $5,000 or less.
 Additionally, because these cars are still so new, it’s much more difficult to find one to purchase used.
 If going electric is on your to-do list but still outside your budget, you may want to consider waiting a few years.
 As these cars advance further, more affordable options will start to become available.

 All vehicles have their pros and cons, but this is especially true for new electric vehicles.
 While they might be great for some, they’re not always the best choice for everyone.
+And with about 6 million car accidents in the U.S. annually, having a safe car you can rely on is more important than ever.
 Can you see yourself purchasing an electric car sometime in the near future, or is this environmental trend just a flash in the pan?

 Tags: cars, commute, driving, energy

-This entry was posted on Monday, July 15th, 2019 at 8:45 am and is filed under Uncategorized.
+This entry was posted on Monday, July 15th, 2019 at 8:45 am and is filed under Opinion, Transit + Infrastructure.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.